Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-03-value-categories-cpp.md

 ### lvalue (left value)

-There is very detailed definition of lvalue in `cppreference`, but it's too detailed to remember.
+There is a very detailed definition of lvalue in `cppreference`, but it's too detailed to remember.
 We can simply understand lvalue as those whose address can be obtained by `&`.

 There are some cases of lvalue: